DavidBert/AIF/docs/xai/project.md

 pip install procgen
 ```

-You can instanciaite the environment with the following code:
+You can instanciate the environment with the following code:

 ```python
 import torch